 The clinic upgrades include:

-- Seismically safer building in case of an earthquake
+- Seismic retrofit to improve safety in case of an earthquake

-- Moving the clinic to the 2nd floor to better utilize space
+- Clinic expansion to the 2nd floor to meet current patient needs

 - Updated restrooms to improve accessibility for people with disabilities